-All Master and Secondary security codes permit access to the system for arming, disarming, etc.

-- The Installer Code can disarm the system only if it was used to arm it.
-In addition, the Installer Code cannot disarm the system if it was armed by pressing and holding a Quick-Arm button. - Babysitter Code is User Code No. 7; i.e., it can disarm the system only if it was used to arm it.
-In addition, the Babysitter Code cannot disarm the system if it was armed by pressing and holding a Quick-Arm button. - Duress code is User Code No. 8.
-When this is used to perform any system operation, a special code is sent to the monitoring station.
-Instruct users to be careful not to use this code for normal usage. - If a secondary code is inadvertently repeated for different users, the lower user number will take priority. - Opening and closing reports are sent for the Installer Code as No. 01, with the appropriate subscriber number.
+- The Master and Secondary security codes permit access to the system for arming, disarming, etc. - The Installer Code can disarm the system only if it was used to arm it.
+In addition, the Installer Code cannot disarm the system if it was armed by pressing and holding a Quick-Arm button. - The Babysitter Code (User Code No. 7) can disarm the system only if it was used to arm it.
+In addition, the Babysitter Code cannot disarm the system if it was armed by pressing and holding a Quick-Arm button. - Duress code (User Code No. 8) sends a special code to the monitoring station when used to perform any system operation.
+Instruct users to be careful not to use this code for normal usage. - If a secondary code is inadvertently repeated for different users, the lower user number will take priority. - Opening/closing reports are sent for the Installer Code as No. 01, with the appropriate subscriber number.
 Master Code and set of secondary user codes are sent as Nos.
-02 and 03-08, respectively, in Contact ID format (with the appropriate user number); in 4+2, it is 1-8.
-Quick arming is reported as user 00.
+02 and 03-08, respectively, in Contact ID® format (with the appropriate user number); in 4+2, it is 1-8.
+Quick arming (and open/close executed by downloader) is reported as user 00.

-Panic Keys
+Panic Kevs